-So, the last part of a domain is called top-level domain (TLD).
-It is the part of the domains at the highest level in the hierarchy of the Domain Name System.
-The top-level domain names are installed in the root zone of the name space.
+Next, a domain name consists of several levels: the first-level, second-level and other lower levels.
+The section on the far right of a domain is the top-level domain (TLD), remember our right – left principle.
+This part of the domain stands at the highest level in the hierarchy of the Domain Name System.
+Top-level domain names are installed in the root zone of the name space.
+In our example, “.uk” is the TLD in www.hosting.co.uk.

-Responsibility for management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA), and is in charge of maintaining the DNS root zone.
+The Internet Corporation for Assigned Names and Numbers (ICANN), responsible for managing most top-level domains, delegate specific organisations which operate the Internet Assigned Numbers Authority (IANA), and is in charge of maintaining the DNS root zone.

 - Generic Top Level Domain (gTLD) are now classified as top level domains with three or more characters.
 For example .com or .info